NASPA is a member-centered association supporting a diverse and passionate network of 15,000 professionals and 1,200 institutions across the globe.

 NASPA publishes books, periodicals, and other media to support student affairs professionals in their daily work to promote student learning and success.

 A new issue of Leadership Exchange is available!
-Read about how institutions are leveraging entrepreneurial thinking to drive student engagement.
+Read about strategies for setting AI policies and using new technologies to engage students.